abogdanova/SwarmGE/README.md

     --generations [INT]

-or by setting the parameter `GENERATIONS` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the number of generations.
+or by setting the parameter `GENERATIONS` to `[INT]` in either a parameters file or in the params dictionary, where `[INT]` is an integer which specifies the number of generations.

 Higher numbers of generations can improve performance, but will lead to longer run-times.